-1. Initial or initiating causes:
+Initiating or Initial causes:

-- a) Climatic: Erosion and deposits, wind, fire etc. caused by lightning or volcanic activity. - b) Biotic: Various activities of organisms.
+Climatic: Erosion and deposits, wind, fire etc. caused by lightning or volcanic activity.

-These results in destruction of existing populations in an area and formation of barren land.
+Biotic: Various activities of organisms.
+These results in destruction of existing populations in an area and results in formation of barren land.

-2. Ecesis or continuing causes:

-Processes such as migration, ecesis, aggregation, competition, reaction etc. cause successive waves of population as a result of changes, chiefly edaphic features.
+Ecesis or continuing causes: Processes such as migration, ecesis, aggregation, competition, reaction etc. cause successive waves of population as a result of changes, chiefly edaphic features.

-3. Stabilising causes:

-Cause the stabilisation of the community.
+Stabilising causes: Cause the stabilisation of the community.